JoarHansson/car-movies/README.md

 # Car Movies
 A repository for the Laravel assignment at Yrgo.

-THe project was done in collaboration by [Frida Fernhede](https://github.com/Fridish) and [Joar Hansson](https://github.com/JoarHansson).
+The project was done in collaboration by [Frida Fernhede](https://github.com/Fridish) and [Joar Hansson](https://github.com/JoarHansson).

-The assignment was to create a small application in which the following Laravel features were useed:
+The assignment was to create a small application in which the following Laravel features were used:
 - Controllers
 - Migrations
 - HTTP Tests (on all routes)